 Ridge Augmentation (Bone Grafting)

-This procedure is used when there is inadequate bone present into which a dental implant can be placed.
+This procedure is used when there is inadequate bone present into which affordable dental implant can be placed.
 With this procedure, bone graft material is added to that portion of the bone which is deficient.
 After a period of healing, often six months, a dental implant(s) can then be placed.

-This procedure is often necessary when dental implants are needed to replace the upper back teeth.
+This procedure is often necessary when affordable dental implants are needed to replace the upper back teeth.
 In this area of the mouth, the sinuses have a tendency to grow, leaving an insufficient height of bone into which a dental implant can be placed.
 With this procedure, bone graft material is placed into the sinus to help regrown the lost height of bone.
 After a period of healing, generally 6-9 months, a dental implant(s) can then be placed.

 This procedure is intended to prevent the loss of bone that often accompanies the removal of a tooth.
-By preventing this loss of bone, dental implant treatment becomes more predictable and timely.
+By preventing this loss of bone, affordable dental implant treatment becomes more predictable and timely.
 This procedure is completed at the same time the tooth is removed.
 The tooth is gently removed, preserving all the bone that is currently present.
-Bone graft material is then placed into the area previously occupied by the tooth.
+The bone graft material is then placed into the area previously occupied by the tooth.
 After a period of healing, typically 4-6 months, a dental implant(s) can then be placed.